 With the support of highly experienced trainers, you will develop a tailored job application including job application emails, cover letters and resumes.

-Professional Workplace Meetings
+Professional Meetings & Presentations

 You will participate in mock meetings and learn appropriate meeting behaviour, vocabulary, arrangements and responsibilities, documentation and protocol for meeting follow up.
+You will reflect on what makes a presentation effective, learn about the logical presentation structure and develop professional presentation skills when making a presentation in front of your peers.
+These skills will be further utilised throughout the subjects of the Professional Year program.

 Professional Workplace Writing